Mirror Symmetry for Truncated Cluster Varieties

-In the algebraic setting, cluster varieties were reformulated by Gross-Hacking-Keel as log Calabi-Yau varieties admitting a toric model.
-Building on work of Shende-Treumann-Williams-Zaslow in dimension 2, we describe the mirror to the GHK construction in arbitrary dimension: given a truncated cluster variety, we construct a symplectic manifold and prove homological mirror symmetry for the resulting pair.
-We also describe how our construction can be obtained from toric geometry, and we relate our construction to various aspects of cluster theory which are known to symplectic geometers.
+\Abstract{In the algebraic setting, cluster varieties were reformulated by Gross--Hacking--Keel as log Calabi--Yau varieties admitting a toric model.
+Building on work of Shende--Treumann--Williams--Zaslow in dimension 2, we describe the mirror to the GHK construction in arbitrary dimension: given a truncated cluster variety, we construct a symplectic manifold and prove homological mirror symmetry for the resulting pair.
+We relate our construction to various aspects of cluster theory which are known to symplectic geometers.}